 92. Alt Tag (for Image Links): Alt text acts as anchor text for images.

 93. Links from .edu or .gov Domains: Matt Cutts has stated that TLD doesn’t factor into a site’s importance.
-However, that doesn’t stop SEOs from thinking that there’s a special place in the algo for .gov and .edu TLDs.
+And Google has said they “ignore” lots of Edu links.
+However, that doesn’t stop SEOs from thinking that there’s a special place in the algorithm for .gov and .edu TLDs.

 95. Authority of Linking Domain: The referring domain’s authority may play an independent role in a link’s value.